tagspaces/documentation/docs/search.md

 ## Open the search

-The user can start a search by switching to the search area by pressing the `Ctrl+F` / `Cmd+F` key combination.
+The user can start a search by switching to the search area by pressing the `Ctrl+K` / `Cmd+K` key combination.
 It can also be opened by clicking on the search text field.

 ![Open search](/media/open-search.png)